ts-1958/appliance-store-test-spring-boot/README.md

 * Implement validation for the Domain model and controllers.

 ### Would be nice
-* to use logging
+* to use logging;
-* to implement pagination and sorting in controllers
+* to implement pagination and sorting in controllers;
-* to explore other Spring technologies
+* to explore other Spring technologies;
+* to write tests for controllers and services.

 ### Recommendations
 * Use `Lombok`